Cut And Paste Video Editor

 Overloading Projects

-A typical misstep in Cut And Paste Video Editor is adding too many effects:
+A typical misstep in Cut And Paste Video Editor is adding multiple transitions:

 • Consequence: Your final piece might become cluttered or appear amateurish.